Digitizing the Veteran Journey: Connecting the Dots

 The Help Center: We added a tailored section to describe the user's path through the portal, reducing the "What happens now?" anxiety.
 In addition, we illustrated a system-wide Zoom utility to explain how to use it.

-74% of users reported higher engagement when given specific "Next Step" tasks.
+User: 74% of users reported higher engagement when given specific "Next Step" tasks - validating the shift from a traditional dashboard to a Task Center architecture.

-58% of users actively utilized the tailored Help Center, reducing inbound support volume.
+User: 58% of users actively used the tailored Help Center, directly reducing inbound support volume without any additional staffing.

 What I Learned